Editor-In-Chief, Counter-Insider Threat Research and Practice (CITRAP)

 Insider Threat Research and Knowledge Engineering

 This includes numerous projects on behavioral and technical indicators of malicious insider threats to information systems, spanning more than 15 years of research and development.
 Work with greatest impact has been the discussion of psychological/ behavioral indicators, ethical and privacy issues, and methods/metrics for evaluating effectiveness of detection systems and tools.
-Most recent research has focused on developing a comprehensive knowledge base (ontology) of insider threat indicators that supports development of threat assessment models.
+Most recent research has focused on developing a comprehensive knowledge base of insider threat indicators that supports development of threat assessment models--the Sociotechnical and Organizational Factors for Insider Threat (SOFIT) ontology.

 Unintentional Insider Threat